Allegheny Athletic Association: Origins

-Although the eleven players styled themselves the "All-Pittsburghs", they were really a collection of local athletes masquerading as a team.

-Significantly, several of the pick-ups were members of the East End Gym such as L. F. Kirchner and Grant Dibert.
+Next on the schedule was the "All-Pittsburghs", who were really a collection of local athletes masquerading as a team.
+Significantly, several of the pick-ups were members of the East End Gyms such as L. F. Kirchner and Grant Dibert.
 This game foreshadowed the start of the upcoming rivalry between Allegheny and the Pittsburgh Athletic Club.
 Allegheny would go on to defeat the inexperienced team by a score of 22–6.

-November 1, 1890 Allegheny scheduled a game against the Princeton University Preparatory team, paying them $150.
+Allegheny scheduled a game for November 1, 1890 against the Princeton Preparatory team, paying them $150.
 The prep team was a far cry from the Princeton's varsity team.
 Allegheny would end up losing to the touring Princeton team, 44–6.
 The season concluded with a 6–6 tie with the Detroit Athletic Club and a 6–4 loss to the Cleveland Athletic Club, both amateur club squads.
 However, the Allegheny Athletic Association was regarded as the local champions that season.